joelwk/chanscope-knowledge-agents/api/README_REQUESTS.md

       "score": 0.87,
       "metadata": {
         "timestamp": "2023-05-16T14:22:33Z",
-        "board": "biz",
+        "source": "X",
         "thread_id": "12345679"
       }
     }
   ],
-  "summary": "Recent discussions on 4chan's /biz/ board indicate growing interest in renewable energy investments, particularly in solar and wind power.
+  "summary": "Recent discussions across social media platforms indicate growing interest in renewable energy investments, particularly in solar and wind power.
 Several users have highlighted the potential for significant growth in these sectors, with solar energy investments projected to grow by 25% in the next year and wind power capacity expected to double in the next five years.
 There are also mentions of government incentives and tax credits making these investments more attractive.", "metadata": {
     "processing_time_ms": 1234.56,
     "num_relevant_strings": 5,